celo-org/docs/docs/developer-resources/dappkit/usage.md

   const dappkitResponse = await waitForAccountAuth(requestId);

   // The pepper is not available in all Valora versions this.setState({
     address: dappkitResponse.address,
     phoneNumber: dappkitResponse.phoneNumber,
-    pepper: dappkitResponse.pepper
+    pepper: dappkitResponse.pepper,
   });
 };
 ```